Introduction

 TSA Officer

-Works extended hours on a lower pay scale, often during nights and holidays, under significant pressure to balance strict security measures with efficient passenger movement.
+Works extended hours, often during nights and holidays, under significant pressure to balance strict security measures with efficient passenger movement.

 Needs